dwiwad/hockey_site/README.md

 - [X] Write the demographics deep dive notebook file
 - [ ] Do the ground exploration and analysis to define TDI; Need this for the blog post and dash
 - [ ] Design the "Shape of the Game" Dashboard
-- [ ] Find the right icons that are thin in each case
+- [ ] Find the right icons for about page that are thin in each case
+- [ ] Live dashboarding
+	- [X] Learn how to bring in the live data
+	- [ ] Bring in a Cache for the main dashboard so it doesn't take so long to load the days games
+	- [ ] Debug the shot counter for the interim sog dash; tampa gave giving boston game counts for march 13, 2025 test day
+	- [X] Start fleshing out the dash page

 ### July 31, 2025 - Standup some content
 - [ ] Optimize backend for scalability